Rules

 4. A steel ball that was pushed with a hand while gathering balls.

 The latter three violations are usually not called, unless there was an immediate influence on the trajectory of the target ball, because these steel balls continue their motion indefinitely.
+When the target ball is hit by a launched ball, all previous accidentally dropped or pushed steel balls are not the cause for a foul.

-Hoarding: Hoarding is defined as possession by a team of more than 75% of the steel balls. {With 20 steel balls total, holding 16 or more steel balls in the hands of a team constitutes hoarding.} At any time during a game, any player can yell "HOARDING".
+Hoarding: Hoarding is defined as possession by a team of more than 75% of the steel balls. {With 20 steel balls total, holding 16 or more steel balls in the hands of a team constitutes hoarding.} At any time during a game, any player can yell "HOARDING!"
 Immediately, all players must present both hands face up.
 If a hoarding accusation is proven, the violating team loses the point.
 Otherwise the challenging team loses the point.

 Pinching: Players may not hold the target ball with a chute against a side wall.